ManticoreGamesInc/platform-documentation/docs/getting_started/my_first_game/functionality.md

 !!! note
     The order of items in the Hierarchy is the order in which they'll be executed.
 Scripts dealing with game logic are best placed at the top!

 Let's make a new script for game logic.
-Add the following code to `CoinGameLogic`:
+Delete the default code and add the following to `CoinGameLogic`:

 ```lua